elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-138. This special guy handles "_renamed parameters_" in a routine header (like "_a number called x"):
+138. This special guy handles "_renamed parameters_" in a routine header (like "_a number called x_"):

 `To compile the call'd part given a rider and a variable:`